 This spiderweb cake is perfect for Halloween.
-A rich chocolate cake and a marshmallow fluff cobweb that makes a fun and spooky treat.
+A marshmallow cobweb makes this cake a fun and spooky treat.

 Tips Before You Get Started

-- Make sure your ingredients are at room temperature.
+- Make sure the ingredients for the cake are at room temperature.

-- Pipe the spiderweb on a piece of parchment paper before you pipe it onto the spiderweb cake.
+- Practice piping the spiderweb on parchment paper before piping onto the cake.